intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch_inference.md

 ### Quantization with Accuracy Control
 A set of arguments that helps to tune the results for both INC and POT quantization:

-- `calib_dataloader`: Calibration dataloader is required for static post-training quantization.
+- `calib_dataloader`: A calibration dataloader is required for static post-training quantization.
 And for POT, it's also used as `val_dataloader` for evaluation
 - `metric`: A metric of `torchmetric` to run evaluation and compare with baseline

 - `accuracy_criterion`: A dictionary to specify the acceptable accuracy drop, e.g. `{'relative': 0.01, 'higher_is_better': True}`

     - `relative` / `absolute`: Drop type, the accuracy drop should be relative or absolute to baseline
-    - `higher_is_better`: Indicate if larger value of metric means better accuracy
+    - `higher_is_better`: Indicate if a larger value of metric means better accuracy
-- `max_trials`: Maximum trails on the search, if the algorithm can't find a satisfying model, it will exit and raise error.
+- `max_trials`: Maximum trails on the search, if the algorithm can't find a satisfying model, it will exit and raise the error.

 **Accuracy Control with INC**
-There are a few arguments that requires only by INC, don't specify or modify any of them if you use `accelerator='openvino'`.
+There are a few arguments that require only by INC, and you should not specify or modify any of them if you use `accelerator='openvino'`.
 - `val_dataloader`: The dataloader that we will run evaluation on.
 - `tuning_strategy`(optional): it specifies the algorithm to search the tuning space.
-In most cases, you don't need to chage it.
+In most cases, you don't need to change it.
 - `timeout`: Timeout of your tuning.
 Defaults 0 means endless time for tuning.

 Here is an example to use INC with accuracy control as below.
 It will search for a model within 1% accuracy drop with 10 trials.